Updated: Jan 6

 Facebook Algorithm Updates in 2020

 As we make headway into the turn of the decade, Facebook has – yet again – made some changes to the algorithm that change how users see posts.
-Here are some of the most important details marketers need to be aware of.
+Here are some of the most important details marketers need to be aware of to ensure they oblige to the best practices and also effectively deliver.

 These can be critical in helping design better campaigns and reaching potential customers organically.